 Pool insurance is generally used as an additional "credit enhancement" for certain secondary market mortgage transactions.
 Pool insurance generally covers the excess of the loss on a defaulted mortgage loan which exceeds the claim payment under the primary coverage, if such loan has primary coverage, as well as the total loss on a defaulted mortgage loan which did not have primary coverage.
 Pool insurance may have a stated aggregate loss limit for a pool of loans and may also have a deductible under which no losses are paid by the insurer until losses on the pool of loans exceed the deductible.
-As discussed above in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Factors Affecting Our Operating Results-Start-up Operations-GSE Approvals", the FHFA has set goals for the GSEs to engage in \$30 billion of risk sharing transactions in 2013.
-As described above in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Factors Affecting Our Operating Results-Start-up Operations- New Business Writings", NMIC entered into an agreement with Fannie Mae, pursuant to which NMIC insures approximately 22,000 loans with an aggregate unpaid principal balance of approximately \$5.2 billion (as of September 1, 2013).
-The effective date of the agreement and the coverage is September 1, 2013.
-We will be paid monthly insurance premiums by Fannie Mae for assuming net insurance risk of approximately \$93.1 million, and received our first premium payment in September 2013.
+As discussed previously in this prospectus, the FHFA has set goals for the GSEs to engage in \$30 billion of risk sharing transactions in 2013.
+As described above, NMIC was the successful bidder on a pool insurance transaction offered by Fannie Mae.
+We will be paid monthly insurance premiums by Fannie Mae for assuming net insurance risk of approximately \$98 million.
 This pool transaction is unlike a typical pool transaction, in that the loans which make up this particular pool do not have primary MI on them, as the LTVs at origination are below what would have required MI to be placed.
-As our primary flow business writings have not yet reached a material level, the risk on this pool transaction constitutes a very large percentage of our total insurance risk in force until our primary flow business writings do reach a material level.
+As our primary flow business writings have not yet reached a material level, the risk on this pool transaction will constitute a very large percentage of our total insurance risk in force until our primary flow business writings do reach a material level.